Why Your Dog Smells Like Fish: Common Causes and Solutions

 Fishy urine

 Dog pee is more pungent, but it has the same basic smell as human urine.
 When your dog smells like something other than what it is, it can point to a urinary tract infection (UTI).
-Built-up bacteria in the urinary tract causes pain when urine marking/urinating, blood in the urine, and powerful odors.
+Built-up bacteria in the urinary tract cause pain when urine marking/urinating, blood in the urine, and powerful odors.
 In most cases, it requires a course of antibiotics to resolve.

 Anal glands